primocms/primo/DEVELOPERS.md

 # Developer Guide

-This guide covers the technical aspects of working **on the Pala codebase itself** - whether you're contributing, forking, or just trying to understand how it works.
+This guide covers the technical aspects of working **on the Primo codebase itself** - whether you're contributing, forking, or just trying to understand how it works.

-> **Looking to build with Pala?** If you want to learn how to create blocks, templates, or sites using Pala, check out our user documentation at [palacms.com/docs](https://palacms.com/docs).
+> **Looking to build with Primo?** If you want to learn how to create blocks, templates, or sites using Primo, check out our user documentation at [palacms.com/docs](https://palacms.com/docs).

 ## 🏗️ Architecture Overview